alexeyza/alexeyza.github.io/_posts/2018-01-08-teaching-information-visulization.markdown

 ![Charles Minard's map of Napoleon's disastrous Russian campaign of 1812.
 The graphic is notable for its representation in two dimensions of six types of data: the number of Napoleon's troops; distance; temperature; the latitude and longitude; direction of travel; and location relative to specific dates. (source: Wikipedia)](/assets/article_images/2018-01-08-teaching-information-visulization/minard_lg.gif "Minard's map of Napoleon's Russian campaign of 1812")

 One book that's worth covering is Edward Tufte's ["The Visual Display of Quantitative Information"](https://www.edwardtufte.com/tufte/books_vdqi) book.
 It focuses on comprehensible and usable design, concisely and clearly articulating core principles.
-It includes many good examples (and bad examples).
+It includes many good examples (including examples of poor design).

 >"Graphical excellence is the well-designed presentation of interesting data---a matter of substance, of statistics, and of design."
 >